ljpatrick/marxpaint/magic/docs/en/README.txt

        relationships among files in your program, and the commands for updating each file.
 (For example, to compile a human-readable source-code file into a computer-readable executable program file.)
-     * Magic tool: One of a number of effects or drawing tools in Tux Paint, made available via the "Magic" tool button.
+     * Magic tool: One of a number of effects or drawing tools in Marx Paint, made available via the "Magic" tool button.
      * Mix_Chunk *: (A pointer to) a C structure defined by SDL_mixer that
        contains a sound.